Buy to let interest rates: new affordability criteria

 If you would like to look at examples as to how this might impact on you or your tenants please take a look at my video on Youtube.

+Buy to let interest rates and new affordability are just some of the changes being introduced.
 Want to keep up to date?
 Subscribe to the blog, follow the blog and subscribe to Youtube channel.
 If you are looking for a buy to let mortgage you cans see my affiliate link for Mortgage Simplicity in the sidebar.